socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 #### Performing Roles and Related Artifacts (Synopsis)
 Application architects and anybody else involved in system design model architectures, using non-functional requirements and architectural decisions made as input.
 While modeling, new requirements and decisions required often are identified.

+Non-functional requirements, for instance those captured in [Quality Attribute Scenarios (QAS)](../artifact-templates/DPR-QualityAttributeScenario.md), provide essential input to this activity.
-The output of this activity is documented in one or more instances of [Context Diagram](../artifact-templates/DPR-ContextDiagram.md), [Overview Diagram](../artifact-templates/DPR-OverviewDiagram.md), [Component Diagram(s)](../artifact-templates/DPR-ComponentDiagram.md), and [Deployment Diagram](../artifact-templates/DPR-DeploymentDiagram.md).
+Its output is documented in one or more instances of [Context Diagram](../artifact-templates/DPR-ContextDiagram.md), [Overview Diagram](../artifact-templates/DPR-OverviewDiagram.md), [Component Diagram(s)](../artifact-templates/DPR-ComponentDiagram.md), and [Deployment Diagram](../artifact-templates/DPR-DeploymentDiagram.md).
 [CRC Cards](../artifact-templates/DPR-CRCCard.md) can be produced while modeling.

 #### Practices and Techniques (Refinements, Guides)